CarlosMartins01/Terraform_Questions/Terraform_Certification_Questions4.md

 What does running a terraform plan do?<br>

 A. Imports all of your existing cloud provider resources to the state file<br>
-B. Compares the state file to your Terraform code and determines if any changes need to be made<br>
+**B**.
+Compares the state file to your Terraform code and determines if any changes need to be made<br>
 C. Imports all of your existing cloud provider resources to your Terraform configuration file<br>
 D. Compares your Terraform code and local state file to the remote state file in a cloud provider and determines if any changes need to be made<br>